evanwill/_drafts/_notes/flickrdownload.md

 ---
-title:
+title: Download metadata from flickr
 layout: post
 tags:
+date: 2016-02-30
 ---

-# Need to download metadata from flickr?

 You can bulk download stuff from flickr very easily now (which is a great feature), by going to Camera Roll, selecting things, and clicking download.
-Or you can bulk download your sets/albums now as well.
+Or you can bulk download your sets/albums now as well by visiting the set/album and clicking the download button.
-This is handy, but it doesnt export any metadata you added to the photos in the system.
+This is handy, but it doesn't export any metadata you added to the photos in the system.

 Unfortunately, I found none of the apps are very stable.
 The most recent and least broken apps are: